IBM 1401

 M- Word Mark bit

-The conversion from punch code to the 6 main data bits, the AB8421 bits, goes as follows:
+The conversion from punch card code to the 6 main data bits representation internal to the 1401, the AB8421 bits, goes as follows:

 Punch 0 appearing all on its own, representing number 0, is treated weirdly.
 It is represented internally by bit 8 and bit 2 (1010), and NOT by (0000) as you'd expect.

-The all important Bit M (Word Mark) will be explained later.
-It is a unique bit that flags that the character represents either an instruction, or the end of a data field.
+The all important Bit M (Word Mark) will be explained in more details later.
+It is a flag bit that indicates that the character in memeory represents either an instruction, or the end of a data field.
 There are special instructions used to manage this bit.

-Bit C (parity) is then calculated by the machine itself.
-It will be set or cleared so that the resulting parity of a whole 8 bit word (including the Word Mark and C bit) is odd.
+Bit C (parity) is calculated by the machine itself.
+It will be set or cleared so that the resulting parity of a whole 8 bit memory word (including the Word Mark and C bits) is odd.
 A valid 8-bit character in memory should always have an odd number of bits set.
-The machine continuously checks for parity of characters it reads from memory and in any of its registers.
-If an even parity is detected, it knows something went wrong - probably a hardware fault - and the machine immediately stops.
+The machine continuously checks for the parity of characters it reads from its memory and any of its registers.
+If an even parity is detected, something went wrong due to a hardware fault, and the machine stops immediately.
 Actually, in the picture above, taken during a hardware debug session, the register B has all the bits set.
 Which is even parity.
 We have a big bad parity error!
 The C bit should be off.
 You can't see it in the picture, but the machine has detected the problem already.
 There is a bright red error light on top of the panel and the machine has stopped.

 Now you should be able to understand the column "BCD code" in the printer chain table that was shown previously.
 It is simply the memory bit combination that represents the character, using the CBA8421 bit naming, and the method of punch card to memory representation conversion outlined above.